• Share this on:

 Europe's mature and large market offers stability for suppliers

-Europe is a mature and diverse market for fresh fruit and vegetables (FFV) and home to 6 of the 10 largest importing countries in the world.
-Although short-term needs and prices change regularly, the overall demand is relatively stable and volumes are large.
-Europe has a population of over 530 million consumers.
-On average, Europe imports 55 million tonnes of FFV per year.
-This is 40% of the global average annual trade volume.
+Europe is a mature and diverse market for fresh fruit and vegetables (FFV) and home to 7 of the 10 largest importing countries in the world.
+Although short-term needs and prices change regularly, the overall demand is relatively stable, and volumes are large.
+Europe has a population of almost 530 million consumers.
+On average, Europe imports about 55 million tonnes of FFV per year.
+This is almost 40% of the global average annual trade volume.

 Exporting to Europe can help exporters to spread risks.
 For example, in 2022 the demand from the large Russian market was rather uncertain and declined by 15% on an annual basis.
 At such moments it is valuable to have a wide range of destination markets.